rainlanguage/rain-protocol/README.md

 Without offering legal advice, one hypothetical way this could look (something like KickStarter):

-- The creator and deployer of the `Trust` creates a `Prestige` contract that allows only close friends and family to hold a membership status
+- The creator and deployer of the `Trust` creates a `Tier` contract that allows only close friends and family to hold a membership status
 - The creator, who is a crypto-enthusiast and musician, decides to hold an intimate "fans only" event, using signatures from the accounts holding a frozen token balance as tickets to her event

 As the creator knows all her fans, and the token balances are frozen (cannot be traded on a secondary market), and the reward for holding the tokens is a one-time in person event, it's unlikely to be considered a public sale of an investment contract (for example) or cause KYC issues.